 HP Click is a printing app for PC’s.
 It’s essentially a drag and drop print queue.
 If you print a lot of print ready files, this will save time on the file-print routine.

-A minor feature I should mention is the smart guided lighting feature.
-It keeps the control panel and external lights lit only when in use.
-But the internal scan lamp needs cycled every other second or so to accomplish that.
-It’s only noticeable from certain angles though.
+One drawback I should mention is the smart guided lighting feature.
+It cycles the internal scan lamp every other second or so.
+From certain angles it’s annoying.

-What the HP has going for it is low operating costs, ease of use, and security.
-From the print apps to rarely adding ink this printer is among the easiest to use.
+What I found is the HP has going for it is low operating costs, ease of use, and security.
+From the print apps to rarely adding ink this printer is among the easiest to use in my experience.

 Epson has a 2 year warranty and great quality to offer.
 While the Canon has a good paper feed system and great quality as well, neither have the built in security of the HP.